 Graph

-Once a base supplier is selected for “Preview” or the “Graph” tab is clicked, a graph visualizing the exposure is displayed:
+Once a base supplier is selected for "Preview", or the "Graph" tab is clicked, a Sankey diagram visualising the exposure is displayed.

-You can search for specific suppliers within both, the base and risk suppliers.
-You can find this search possibility in the “Review” tab of the Exposure Analysis on the upper right hand side, right below the “Download Report” button.
+You can search for specific suppliers within both the base and risk suppliers.
+You can find this search option in the "Review" tab of the Exposure Analysis, on the upper right-hand side, just below the "Download Report" button.

-After reviewing the analysis, you can download a detailed report by selecting the “Download Report” option located in the top-right corner of the screen for further reference or sharing within your organization.
+After reviewing the analysis, you can download a report by selecting "Download Report" in the top-right corner.
+Two export options are available: